Updating and Uninstalling I/O Filter

 For more information on how to change storage policies, see VMware Docs.
 To see the list of replicas, open the Home view.
 In the inventory pane, click the Replicas node.

-- Follow the instructions provided in the Installing Filters section.
-At the Clusters step of the wizard, do the following:
+- At the Clusters step of the wizard, do the following:

 - To update the filter, make sure that check boxes are selected near the necessary clusters.